salkin/kubernetes-github-authn/README.md

-This project implements a Kubernetes [Webhook Token Authenticator](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) for authenticating users using GitHub Personal Access Token.
+This project implements a Kubernetes [Webhook Token Authenticator](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) for authenticating users using GitLab Personal Access Token.
 Based on [GitHub authenticator](https://github.com/oursky/kubernetes-github-authn)

 When user
 tries to authenticate to the Kubernetes API, the Kubernetes apiserver calls this authenticator to verify the bearer token.
-This authenticator checks if the access token is valid using GitHub API and returns the GitHub username to apiserver.
+This authenticator checks if the access token is valid using GitLap API and returns the GitLab username to apiserver.

 You should configure Kubernetes apiserver with an [authorization